GIXLabs/SAndC/Lab3/README.md

 ## Part 3: BJT Timer Circuit

-3.1  Now add the capacitor C as shown in Figure 1.
+3.1  Now add the capacitor C as shown in Figure 1. **Be careful with how you wire the capacitor.
+Electrolytic capacitors are polarized and will explode if wired backwards.** The white stripe on the side of the capacitor should be on the ground (negative) side of your circuit.
 Operate the switch.
   ![Setup 3](assets/setup3.svg)

   - ✏️ What happens when you operate the switch?

 3.2 Time responses.
 Connect both oscilloscope probes ground clips to negative battery voltage (0V).
 Connect Channel 1 to the capacitor.
 Connect Channel 2 to the junction of R4 and the LED.
-  - ✏️ capture a screenshot of what happens to these two voltages when you close the switch and then open it.
+  - ✏️ Capture a screenshot of what happens to these two voltages when you close the switch and then open it.
   - ✏️ Add a horizontal bar to the screenshot to illustrate when the LED is ON.
   - ✏️ Document different observed delay times with at least 3 different capacitors (show three screenshots and give C values).
 It may take up to several minutes until the LED fully dimmed.
 If the LED keeps glowing, you can record the time when the voltage across the LED drops 80%.